boevering/HogeschoolUtrecht/README.md

 # Hogeschool Utrecht
-This is a project for the university of applied sciences "Hogeschool Utrecht"

-For this project there is a need for a monitoring system witch needs to be created with the use of python.
+This is a project for the University of Applied Sciences "Hogeschool Utrecht".
+The requirement for this project is making a monitoringsystem, which needs to be created with the use of Python.
+This system has been split into two parts:
+-   Managementsystem
+-   Agents

-There are tree main components:
+There are three main components in this project:
     1. agent.py
     2. management.py
     3. agent_info.ps1

+These components are further explained below.

 ## agent.py
-some more text
+This script is an important part for the functionality of the system.
+This script has to be running on the several af=gents, to be able to ask the values of this machine.
+This script makes a connection to the managementsystem and gets the necessary information, in order to send the right information when it is asked.

 ## management.py
-some more text
+The managementscript

 ## agent_info.ps1